OGOSecurity/terraform-provider-ogo/docs/data-sources/shield_clusters.md

 page_title: "ogo_shield_clusters Data Source - terraform-provider-ogo"
 subcategory: ""
 description: |-
-  Get list of cluster and accosiated informations.
+  Get list of cluster and associated informations.
   Use this data source to retrieve list of available cluster and related informations, in particular cluster UID needed to create new site.
 ---

 # ogo_shield_clusters (Data Source)

-Get list of cluster and accosiated informations.
+Get list of cluster and associated informations.

 Use this data source to retrieve list of available cluster and related informations, in particular cluster UID needed to create new site.